GandhiCloudLab/watson-assistant-custom-extension/readme.md

 This article explains about how to create custom extension in Watson Asssitant to call a Python Application running in Code Engine.

-Lets us assume your python application is running in code engine.
-It is required to have Open API to create custom extension in Watson Asssitant.
+Lets us assume that your python application is running in IBM Code engine.
+It is required to have an Open API Specificiation to create a custom extension in Watson Asssitant.

 ## 1. Creating Open API using Swagger